openstack/reno/doc/source/usage.rst

      - List known issues here, or remove this section.
    upgrade:
      - List upgrade notes here, or remove this section.
+   deprecations:
+     - List deprecation notes here, or remove this section
    critical:
      - Add critical notes here, or remove this section.
    security: